ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 Since, by default, our contracts are deployed using the first account provided by Truffle (`web3.eth.accounts[0]`), we are going to suppose that `web3.eth.accounts[0]` is the *victim* account.
 Our *attacker* account will be, in most cases, `web3.eth.accounts[1]`.

 In the script, once we find the attacker account, we then create an instance of an *already deployed* contract using the `deployed()` method.
-This instance, named `contract`, can be used to call all public functions defined in the Fallback contract's ABI, including the getters for the public variables.
+The instance, named `contract`, can be used to call all public functions defined in the Fallback contract's ABI, including the getters for the public variables.
 In particular, we are first calling the public getter of the `owner` variable by doing `contract.owner.call()` and after checking that the current owner is the victim address, we make the small contribution to the contract with `contract.contribute(...)`.

 You might now be wondering why on earth we are passing an object as an argument to `contribute`, when it actually does not take any arguments at all (according to its definition in Fallback.sol).
 If you are not, well, you should.
 The thing is, Truffle and Web3 do plenty *magic* stuff behind the scenes.
 Thanks to Web3, there are [multiple ways in which you can call contract functions](https://github.com/ethereum/wiki/wiki/JavaScript-API#contract-methods):
-1. `contract.methodName.call()`
+1. `contract.methodName.call(...)`
-2. `contract.methodName.sendTransaction()`
+2. `contract.methodName.sendTransaction(...)`
-3. `contract.methodName()`
+3. `contract.methodName(...)`

 For simplicity, I tend to go with version 3 most of the times.
 The arguments passed to the function should start with those specific to the function (none in `contribute`), followed by a *transaction object* (the object we are passing to `contribute`) and a callback (I'm done with using callbacks, I rather async/await now).